Key Takeaways

 - To prove authenticity, you need to prove that the parties in question did send actual messages.

 - Every state has its own views on how text messages should be treated in open requests and ediscovery.
-Archived and knowing every law in detail is crucial for full compliance.
+Archiving and knowing every law in detail is crucial for full compliance.

-- In some cases, text messages can be legally binding on both personal and company-provided phones, making compliance that more hard to maintain.
+- In some cases, text messages can be legally binding on both personal and company-provided phones, making compliance harder to maintain.

 - Screenshots of text messages can be relevant evidence, but their admissibility and reliability may be challenged.